Skip to Content Top

 Reach us by phone, email, or through our online contact form.
 We are here to help.

 Arvada's position in Colorado's Front Range hail corridor means your roof faces severe weather every year.
-The homeowners who fare best inspect regularly, maintain their systems, and work with a trusted local contractor when damage occurs.
+The homeowners who fare best inspect regularly, maintain their systems, and work with a trusted local contractor.
 Contact Mighty Dog Roofing of Downtown Denver today.
 We serve Arvada homeowners across every neighborhood, from Olde Town to Candelas, from Lamar Heights to Leyden Rock.
 Your roof is our priority.